VladimirAlexiev/soml/owl2soml/README.md

 - It allows you to generate and save a schema using the usual `/soml` platform REST endpoint (see [Quickstart: Define Star Wars Semantic Objects](http://platform.ontotext.com/semantic-objects/semantic-objects.html#define-star-wars-semantic-objects))
 - Use `Content-Type: multipart/form-data` to pass several ontologies (and some optional parameters) to the REST endpoint.
 - There is a way to check validity (`dryrun`) and to get the generated SOML schema.
-- There is also a command-line version `owl2soml.jar` that can be provided upon request and has the following options:
+- There is also a command-line version `owl2soml.jar` that can be provided upon request and has the following options in addition to the Perl version (see [Usage](#usage) above)

 ```
 usage: java -jar owl2soml.jar
  -i <arg>     input files
- -id <arg>    soml id
- -l <arg>     soml label
  -o <arg>     output file
- -v <arg>     validates a given schema
+ -v <arg>     validate the generated schema
- -voc <arg>   voc prefix
 ```

 In addition to the features described above, the platform service implements a couple more described in the following subsections.